 Led by The Hon.
 Justice Rick Libman, this program is must-attend for paralegals and lawyers practicing in the Provincial Offences Court.
 Throughout five intensive modules (spread over five months), an expert faculty will provide you with a comprehensive overview of the relevant law and a unique opportunity to hone your written and oral advocacy skills with learn-by-doing exercises and individualized feedback from judges, justices of the peace and senior legal practitioners.

-Reserve your place now to take advantage of this unique learning opportunity while earning your full CPD requirements for both 2016 and 2017.
+Reserve your place now to take advantage of this unique learning opportunity while fulfilling your full CPD requirements for both 2018 and 2019.

 In this practical, hands-on program, you will learn: